Who We Serve

 - Improved decision quality and confidence

-AI Governance Infrastructure
+AI Strategy & Governance

-- AI inventory, use-case documentation, and ownership accountability
+- AI deployment scope and ownership

-- Accountability structure, board-level oversight, and Caremark-standard governance readiness
+- Accountability structure and governance design

-Regulatory & Legal Risk
+Regulatory & Legal Readiness

-- Governance infrastructure that scales and compounds as a business asset
+- Governance infrastructure as a business asset

 - AI deployment that enterprise and regulated-market buyers trust